Wedding Dress Cleaning & Wedding Dress Preservation Omaha

 Or, if you want to hit the easy button when it comes to cleaning up and disinfecting your ski or snowboarding helmet that contains fabric components, Max I. Walker can take care of it for you.
 We may not be able to clean all ski helmets, but if it's possible then we will likely get the item much cleaner than you can at home.
 This because we have a variety of super effective cleaners and stain removers and can carefully use both cleaners and steam to clean items like these.
 Steam also disinfects, to kill germs and bacteria.

-Since each helment needs to be evaluated individually by an experienced dry cleaner, we recommend you bring it by one of the following stores, before noon Monday through Saturday, and ask to speak to the manager in person to determine together if your specific helment can be professionally cleaned:
+Since each helmet needs to be evaluated individually by an experienced dry cleaner, we recommend you bring it by one of the following stores, before noon Monday through Saturday, and ask to speak to the manager in person to determine together if your specific helmet can be professionally cleaned:

 Check out these photos of a ski helmet we spot cleaned recently.
 You can see the huge difference in the before and after — the white fabric components were overall very dingy, with some obvious stains.
 The helmet turned out beautifully after a careful spot cleaning at our Benson location.